NEW YEAR - EXPANDED PROGRAM!

 Elite: 75%

-To be eligible, submit three scores from LVDA hosted events.
+To be eligible, submit three scores from LVDA hosted or registered events.

 Header Photo Credit: